go101/immutable-value-proposal/README-v8.md

 * Dereference of a reader pointer results a read-only value.
 * Dereference of a writer pointer results a writable value.
-* Taking address of an addressable final or a reader value results a reader pointer.
+* Taking address of an addressable constant or a reader value results a reader pointer.
 * Taking address of an addressable writer value results a writer pointer.

 Example:
 ```
-final x = []int{1, 2, 3}
+const x = []int{1, 2, 3}

 func foo() {
 	y := &x  // y is reader pointer variable of type *[]int:reader.